 Since the inception of the mining program, we have been concerned with increasing our enrollment while retaining program quality.
-This led to the interest in developing a web-based curriculum that could reach prospective students outside our traditional service area.
-We have had considerable success in delivering Applied Project Management via our own CART CMS and wanted to explore the possibility of using it more extensively throughout the curriculum.
+This led to the interest in developing web-based courses that could reach prospective students outside our traditional service area and address the increasing concerns for miner safety for the next generation of miners.
+We have had considerable success in delivering other SET courses via the CART CMS and wanted to explore the possibility of using it more extensively throughout the curriculum.
 This expansion of web-based delivery presents obvious and not so obvious challenges particular to the delivery of an MIET Online curriculum.
 We are in the process of critically analyzing the advantages and disadvantages of such program delivery.